+Test 2 on top of Test 1 results

-The proposed method has been tested in VTM6 in JVET SDR coding test conditions [2].
-Table 1 shows the impact of the proposed flexible signaling of the maximum multi-type tree depth information.
+The proposed method has been tested in VTM6 in JVET SDR coding test conditions [ 2].
+Table 5 shows the impact of the proposed flexible signaling of the maximum multi-type tree depth information.
 It can be observed that the codec performances are almost unchanged inside the CTC.